(Effective Fall 2011)

 Satisfactory Academic Progress is not measured until a student has attempted at least 6 hours and is calculated at the end of every semester.
 Students may continue to receive financial aid while meeting the minimum standards for Satisfactory Academic Progress.

-Academic history is reviewed for all students applying for financial aid, regardless
+Academic progress for financial aid purposes is reviewed for all students, regardless

-hours, withdrawal hours, incomplete hours, repeated hours and developmental hours.
+and includes all transfer hours, withdrawal hours, incomplete hours, repeated hours

 The formula for calculating the completion rate is: